Terms available: Spring or full year only (early Feb to late June; Sep to late June)

 The Business Administration program includes courses such as international business, international marketing, entrepreneurship, organization, finance and information technology.
 See examples of courses in this program.
 Consult an OIE advisor for more details.

 Students live in the Danish version of residence halls called kollegium.
 Accommodations are typically a single room with a kitchen and bath or shared kitchen and bath.

-The Aalborg program is best suited for spring semester or a full academic year.
+The Aalborg program is only available for spring semester or a full academic year.
 Spring semester starts in February and ends late June.
 The academic year in September and ends in late June.
 Fall semester is not ideal at Aalborg because the semester ends in mid-to-late January.
 Early final exams are not possible for some classes.

 Please see the Willamette Sponsored Programs Cost Matrix for detailed explanation of the cost of each program.
 More information about living in Denmark.
 If considering the program in Aalborg talk to an OIE advisor about the Danish Residency Permit application in your advising session.

 Aalborg University offers an Institutional Travel Scholarship, intended to help students at Aalborg's partner universities who are interested in studying at Aalborg for one or two semesters.
 Willamette can nominate up to two students per year for this scholarship (subject to change).
 As the program has limited funds, the Aalborg International Board will select the recipients.

 As of 2021, the maximum Travel Scholarship amount will be up to 6,500 DKK.
 Students will get a refund of their travel expenses on arrival at Aalborg University by presenting an invoice, a receipt and a copy of their return ticket (APEX, economy, etc.)